 Historically, the main interest in such square function estimates arises from exponential sum estimates in analytic number theory; specifically, Vinogradov's mean value theorems and Waring's problem where the main choice of functions for input into \eqref{ineq:main} were (after a rescaling) $f:=\sum_{i=1}^N \delta_{i/N}$ as $N$ tends to infinity.
 For these functions, the first result is due Vinogradov; see \cite[Vinogradov's `pigeon-hole lemma' on page 12]{KV} and \cite[Chapter~4, Section~2]{Hua1965}.
 Linnik subsequently developed a version of Vinogradov's methods for local fields; see \cite[pages 71-72]{Montgomery:10lectures}.
-The same methods immediately give $\ell^2 \to L^{2n}$-discrete restriction estimates for the degree $n$ moment curve.

 In harmonic analysis, related results appeared later.
-A Cantor--Lebesgue theorem for the circle appeared \cite{Cooke}, followed by a $\ell^2 \to L^4$-discrete restriction estimate for the circle in \cite{Zygmund:2variables}.
-For more general functions, \cite{GGPRY} attributes a version of Theorem~\ref{theorem:main} to \cite{F} when $n=2$ and $\lf=\R$ while \cite{WH} attributes a version of this theorem to \cite{P1, P2} when $n=3$ and $n \geq 4$ respectively; each version is for square functions related to Bochner--Riesz operators on $\lf=\R$ instead of the square functions above.
+A Cantor--Lebesgue theorem for the circle appeared in \cite{Cooke}, followed by a $\ell^2 \to L^4$-discrete restriction estimate for the circle in \cite{Zygmund:2variables}.
+For more general functions, \cite{GGPRY} attributes a version of Theorem~\ref{theorem:main} to \cite{F} when $n=2$ and $\lf=\R$ while \cite{WH} attributes a version of this theorem to \cite{P1, P2} when $n=3$ and $n \geq 4$ respectively; each version is for square functions related to Bochner--Riesz operators instead of the square functions herein.

-Uniting all of these works is the paradigm, \emph{special subvarieties dictate the analysis}, from number theory.
-My use of `analysis' here does not refer to any mathematical field, but any quantitative consideration of problems related to certain equations.
-This paradigm has long played a salient role in number theory and recently rose to prominence in analytic number theory through Manin's conjecture and the circle method.
+Uniting all of these works is the aforementioned paradigm from number theory.
+My use of `analysis' there does not refer to any mathematical field, but to quantitative considerations of problems related to certain equations.
+This paradigm has long played a salient role in number theory and is prominent in analytic number theory through Manin's conjecture and the circle method.
 In harmonic analysis, this paradigm is understated despite its long-standing presence therein.